S-SANTOSH/face-recognition-model/README.md

 This project is specially based on data privacy. the machine will identify you and give you the access of the data.
 I tried to add a chromium layer so that user find difficulty to identify the image of user . why i not fully hashed this image is because i want you to judge the accuracy. but it can be done.
+I was unable to find the data , of same person , that is why i actually took own photos and my relatives photo to make this model